T20 World Cup: Each team's finals hopes explained

 Group A

-Harmanpreet Kaur's team have sealed their spot in the semi-finals thanks to victories over Australia, Bangladesh and New Zealand.
+Harmanpreet Kaur's team have gone through the group stage unbeaten thanks to victories over Australia, Bangladesh, New Zealand and Sri Lanka.

-They are heavily fancied to take out their remaining match against Sri Lanka, which would see them top the group and head into their semi-final at the Sydney Cricket Ground full of confidence.
+The in-form squad will head into their semi-final at the Sydney Cricket Ground on Thursday full of confidence - it just remains to be seen who they will play.

-An upset loss to their lower-ranked rivals could see either Australia or New Zealand leapfrog them into top spot.

 To play: New Zealand, Junction Oval, March 2